domeccleston/langchain-ts-starter/README.md

 - Clone this repository
 - `npm install`
 - Write your code in `src`
-- `turbo run build lint check` to run build scripts quickly in parallel
+- `npx turbo run build lint check` to run build scripts quickly in parallel
 - `npm start` to run your program